raspberrypilearning/blender-marble/en/step_5.md

 --- task ---

-You can now save this texture as an image by going to the drop-down with the three lines, choosing 'Image' and then choosing 'Save As'.
+You can now save this texture as an image, go to the drop-down with the three lines, choose 'Image' and then 'Save As'.

 ![A screenshot showing the menu with three lines leading to the 'Image' option with the 'Save As' option highlighted.](images/save-texture.png)